Billiam/hardcoverapp.koplugin/README.md

 ![A dismissable window titled "Select book" with a search button displayed as a magnifying glass in the upper left corner, and a close button on the right.
 A list of 14 possible books is displayed below this, with buttons to change result pages.
 The book title ande author are displayed if available, as well as the number of reads by hardcover users and the number of pages if available.
 Some books display cover images](https://github.com/user-attachments/assets/99d16ef0-6dda-41d8-bfdc-32c97ae09d87)

-If you cannot find the book you're looking for, you can touch the magnifying glass icon in the upper left corner and begin a manual search.
+If you cannot find the book you're looking for, you can tap the magnifying glass icon in the upper left corner and begin a manual search.

 ![An input dialog titled "New Search" with the text "Frankenstein Mary Shelley".
 Behind the dialog, a recent book search result dialog appears with two books](https://github.com/user-attachments/assets/73619448-9821-410a-901f-d8fc61185dd3)